-United Airlines - Under Mileage Plus, the Charity Miles program allows you to donate your miles to 48 different charities covering youth, humanitarian, health, community and military organizations.
-They include Community Kitchens of Birmingham, the Elizabeth Glaser Pediatric AIDS Foundation, March of Dimes and ORBIS International.
+Under Mileage Plus, the Charity Miles program allows you to donate miles to 48 different charities covering youth, humanitarian, health, community and military organizations.
+They include Community Kitchens of Birmingham, the Elizabeth Glaser Pediatric AIDS Foundation, the March of Dimes, and ORBIS International.

-Alaska Airlines - Under the airline's Mileage Plan program, the Charity Miles Program helps nine nonprofit organizations including Angel Flight West, which provides patient transportation for those needing medical treatment in another city who otherwise could not afford the cost of getting there; Hero Miles, which provides transportation to wounded, injured, and ill military members and their loved ones; and the Nature Conservancy.
+Under the airline's Mileage Plan program, the Charity Miles Program helps nine nonprofit organizations serve those in need.
+Charities include Angel Flight West providing patient transportation for those needing medical treatment in another city; Hero Miles providing transportation to wounded, injured, and ill military members and their loved ones; and the Nature Conservancy.

-Southwest Airlines - Travelers enrolled in the Rapid Rewards program can donate their miles to nine designated charities.
-They include Student Conservation Association; Honor Flight Network, which transports American veterans capable of traveling to Washington D.C., to see memorials dedicated to honor their service and sacrifices; and the Dream Foundation, which helps terminally ill adults and their families by providing end-of-life dreams that offer inspiration, comfort, and closure.
+Travelers enrolled in the Rapid Rewards program can donate their miles to nine designated charities.
+They include the Student Conservation Association, the Honor Flight Network, which transports American veterans to Washington D.C., and the Dream Foundation, which helps terminally ill adults and their families by providing end-of-life dreams that offer inspiration, comfort, and closure.

 The New York-based carrier has a program that allows travelers to donate their True Blue miles to 17 nonprofit groups, including: KaBoom, which has collaborated with partners to build, open or improve nearly 16,000 playgrounds; FDNY Foundation, which provides funds for the New York City Fire Department Fire and Life Safety Education programs; and Carbonfund.org, which helps any individual, business or organization to reduce and offset climate impact and hasten the transition to a clean energy future.